 Brewers vs. D-backs Highlights

-Willy Adames and the Brewers defeat Randal Grichuk and the D-backs, 15-8
+Eugenio Suárez and the D-backs defeat Jackson Chourio and the Brewers, 11-10

-Willy Adames and the Brewers defeat Randal Grichuk and the D-backs, 15-8
+Eugenio Suárez and the D-backs defeat Jackson Chourio and the Brewers, 11-10

-Willy Adames hit a home run in his fifth consecutive game and his 13th three-run homer of the season, putting him in some rare company.
+Need an early boost for Week 3?
+Consider these three fantasy football waiver wire pickup suggestions.

-Jordan Shusterman and guest host Curt Hogg discuss the Brewers' success in 2024, Jackson Chourio’s impressive rookie season, the Cubs being a disappointment so far and whether the Braves or Mets will make the postseason.
+Cooper Kupp was seen in a walking boot after their loss to the Cardinals on Sunday afternoon.

 Fantasy football analyst Dalton Del Don gauges the panic level of some big-name players who disappointed in Week 1.